Lifailon/intellishell/README.md

 - [x] Captures and displays the execution time of the last executed command in the spirit of `oh-my-bash`.
 - [X] A mechanism for storing and passing variables of the current process to an external executable process has been implemented (⚠️ **may work unstable**), and also output of all variables via the `$$` symbol is supported.
 - [ ] Auto-complete search for executable commands using the `!` or output cheat sheets for the last command entered in the line.
+- [ ] Performs a filtered search based on the output of the last command executed when using the `@` symbol at the beginning of the input line, this acts as an alternative to grep, which must be called each time the text in the filter query changes.

 > 💡 Because execution occurs in external and independent processes for each individual command, some actions may not perform as you expect (for example, calling functions repeatedly is not supported).